nlsfi/beta-karttakuva.maanmittauslaitos.fi/README.md

 This repository contains some resource templates but API key authorization is required to production use.
-Links to resources with API key in place are available at <https://beta-karttakuva.maanmittauslaitos.fi>
+Links to resources with API key in place are available for download at <https://beta-karttakuva.maanmittauslaitos.fi> .
+API keys embedded in the demos may stop working without prior notice.

 More info and Demo applications